-Parking on property owned/managed by the Hagerstown Housing Authority is a privilege and not a right.
+Parking on property owned/managed by Gateway Crossing is a privilege and not a right.
 This Policy has been designed to allow for adequate and controlled parking.
 Any vehicle that appears abandoned, disabled, and/or displays expired or otherwise illegal state-issued registration (license plates) may be towed without notice.
 Non-residents have no expectation of the same privileges as residents.
-The Policy is enforced by the Department of Security of the Housing Authority of the City of Hagerstown.
+The Policy is enforced by the Department of Security of the Housing Authority of the City of Hagerstown and Gateway Crossing.